-- A weekly e-letter from the CEO sent to all staff which celebrates successes, informs staff of what is happening in all parts of the Trust, welcomes new staff, and provides wellbeing tips and advice; - There is a Staffing and Operations sub-committee of the Trust Board which reviews staffrelated metrics on a termly basis. - The Trust undertook an equality, diversity and inclusion review to enable improvement where needed. - The Trust carried out a survey on staff well-being so that any area's of concern could be identified and addressed. - The Trust has developed a People Plan to deliver on our vision to help as many children as possible to succeed at school and in life. - The Trust is developing an Aspiring Leaders programme to be delivered during 2022/23 to enhance our talent development and build our capacity and culture.
+- A weekly e-letter from the CEO sent to all staff which celebrates successes, informs staff of what is happening in all parts of the Trust, welcomes new staff, and provides wellbeing tips and advice; - There is a Staffing and Operations sub-committee of the Trust Board which reviews staffrelated metrics on a termly basis. - The Trust undertook an equality, diversity and inclusion review to enable improvement where needed. - The Trust carried out a survey on staff well-being so that any areas of concern could be identified and addressed. - The Trust has developed a People Plan to deliver on our vision to help as many children as possible to succeed at school and in life. - The Trust continues to develop leaders through regular training focusing on a Trust-wide approach and a united culture - The Trust successfully delivered an Aspiring Leaders programme during 2022/23 to enhance our talent development and build our capacity and culture.
+We hope to deliver this program again.